wagtail/wagtail-ai/docs/images-integration.md

 ## Custom form

 Wagtail AI includes an image form that enhances the `title` field with an AI button.
-If you are using a [custom image model](https://docs.wagtail.org/en/stable/advanced_topics/images/custom_image_model.html), can provide your own form to target another field.
+If you are using a [custom image model](https://docs.wagtail.org/en/stable/advanced_topics/images/custom_image_model.html), you can provide your own form to target another field.
 Check out the implementation of `DescribeImageForm` in [`forms.py`](https://github.com/wagtail/wagtail-ai/blob/main/src/wagtail_ai/forms.py), adapt it to your needs, and set it as `WAGTAILIMAGES_IMAGE_FORM_BASE`.